top of page

 Barriers to seeking services:

-• The belief that domestic violence does not occur in LGBT+ relationships and/or is a gender-based issue
+• The belief that domestic violence does not occur in LGBTQIA+ relationships and/or is a gender-based issue

-• Societal anti-LGBT+ bias (homophobia, biphobia, and transphobia)
+• Societal anti-LGBTQIA+ bias (homophobia, biphobia, and transphobia)

-• Lack of appropriate training regarding LGBT+ domestic violence for service providers.
+• Lack of appropriate training regarding LGBTQIA+ domestic violence for service providers.

-Note: All of HAVEN's staff is trained to handle LGBT+ issues.
+Note: All of HAVEN's staff is trained to handle LGBTQIA+ issues.

-• A fear that airing of the problems among the LGBT+ population will take away from progress toward quality or fuel anti-LGBT+ bias.
+• A fear that airing of the problems among the LGBTQIA+ population will take away from progress toward quality or fuel anti-LGBTQIA+ bias.

 • Domestic violence shelters are typically female only, thus transgender people may not be allowed entrance into shelters or emergency facilities due to their gender/genital/legal status.

-Note: HAVEN's shelters are available to LGBT+ individuals.
+Note: HAVEN's shelters are available to LGBTQIA+ individuals.

 How HAVEN can help: